sl3yE/Zero-E/README.md

             - discovery-lists
             - servicescan-tcp
             - servicescan-udp
-    - `-s`: Disables stage resuming and selection and starts at beginning of script -- cannot be used with -S
+    - `-s`: Disables stage resuming and selection and starts at initial alives scan -- cannot be used with -S
-        - Stages are still saved for resuming later as script runs
+        - Stages are still saved for resuming later as ZrE runs
 2. If required options aren't provided, Zero-E will revert to prompting the user for the missing option(s)
-3. Embrace your inner script kiddie, sit back in your reclining ergonomic chair, and take a nap while the script does your work for you
+3. Embrace your inner script kiddie, sit back in your reclining ergonomic chair, and take a nap while ZrE does your work for you

 ## Install to $PATH
 1. Add `zero-e.sh` to PATH, so it's able to be called as a command from anywhere
     - Run the included `installzre.sh`, which will add Zero-E to PATH for you; or use `-b` to specify a destination.
-    - If you prefer doing this manually, here's how I set mine up: I set up an alias (`zrepath`) in my shell (`~/.zshrc`) that quickly copies the script into the primary PATH directory (`/usr/local/bin`) as `zeroe` for quick updating when changes are made
+    - If you prefer doing this manually, here's how I set mine up: I set up an alias (`zrepath`) in my shell (`~/.zshrc`) that quickly copies ZrE into the primary PATH directory (`/usr/local/bin`) as `zeroe` for quick updating when changes are made
        - `alias zrepath='sudo cp /path/to/zero-e.sh /usr/local/bin/zeroe && sudo chmod +x /usr/local/bin/zeroe'`
     - It must be copied to _/usr/local/bin_ so it's runnable with _sudo_
     - Whenever you pull updates, rerun `installzre.sh` or your alias
 2. Run Zero-E by calling it with `zeroe` if _zrepath.sh_ was used, or whatever you named it if set up manually, with or without options: `sudo zeroe [options]`
-3. Embrace your inner script kiddie, sit back in your reclining ergonomic chair, and take a nap while the script does your work for you
+3. Embrace your inner script kiddie, sit back in your reclining ergonomic chair, and take a nap while ZrE does your work for you

 ## Stage system
 - The stage function allows for resuming from the automatically saved stage, or from a specified stage